Edith Berkeley

+Early life and education

-Edith was born in Tulbagh, Cape Colony to a bridge engineer Alfred Dunington and his wife Martha Treglohan.
-Edith studied at Wimbledon High School and completed a pre-medical course at the University of London, where she attended on scholarship.
-After passing the examination for the bachelor of medicine degree in 1897 she took an interest in chemistry and zoology, working under Professor Weldon who worked on polychaetes and Morris Travers in the William Ramsay Laboratory.
+Edith was born in Tulbagh, Cape Colony to bridge engineer Alfred Dunington and his wife Martha Treglohan.
+Edith studied at Wimbledon High School in London, UK and completed a pre-medical course at the University of London while attending on scholarship.

+Research and career

+After earning her bachelor of medicine degree in 1897, Edith took an interest in chemistry and zoology.
+She worked for a Professor Weldon as well as Morris Travers in the William Ramsay Laboratory.

 In 1918, she gave up a paid position as zoology assistant at Columbia University to work as a volunteer for the Pacific Biological Station at Nanaimo in British Columbia Canada.
-As a volunteer she would be able to perform field work, whereas in a paid position, her work would be included under her husband's name.
 Though she was never officially on staff, her research on polychaetes brought prestige to the Station and established her as a world authority on the subject.

+Personal life

-It was in the chemistry lab of Travers that she met Cyril J. Bergtheil who later changed his name to Cyril J. Berkeley.
-Berkeley obtained a posting as Imperial Bacteriologist in India in 1902.
-They married on February 26, 1902 and moved to India where they lived for ten years.
+Edith met her husband, Cyril J. Bergtheil, in the chemistry lab of Morris Travers.
+Bergtheil changed his name to Cyril J. Berkeley, then was hired as an imperial bacteriologist in India in 1902.
+Edith and Cyril married on February 26, 1902 and moved to India where they lived for ten years.

-Her husband Cyril Berkeley left his own research to help her in 1930.
-They wrote 34 papers together, and she published an additional 12 in her own name.
-Many organisms have been named after them.
-Their daughter Alfreda Berkeley Needler (1903-1951) also became a zoologist as did Alfreda's daughter Mary Needler Arai (1932 – 2017).
-Edith died in Nanaimo, British Columbia.
+Cyril left his own research to help Edith study polychaete taxonomy by 1930.
+The pair wrote 34 papers together, and Edith published an additional 12 in her own name.
+Many organisms—including two rhododendron hybrids, two polychaetes (Lepidasthenia berkeleyae and Spiophanes berkeleyorum), and a species of earthworm—have been named after them.
+Their daughter Alfreda Berkeley Needler (1903–1951) also became a zoologist, as did Alfreda's daughter Mary Needler Arai (1932–2017).
+Edith died in Nanaimo, British Columbia on February 25, 1963.